CoderPat/ducttape/README.md

 VSCode Mode
 ===========
-If you use Visual Studio Code, there is also an extension for ducttape on the store
+If you use Visual Studio Code, there is also an extension for ducttape on the store that provides syntax highlighting

 You can also instal it manually.
 Check the instructions in `tool-support/vscode`.